Quantum solvability of noisy linear problems by divide-and-conquer strategy: Quantum-sample and time complexities

-{\em Analysis.}---Now, we describe the details of the proposed algorithm and analyze its computational performance.
+Herein, we present the details of the proposed algorithm and the analysis of its computational performance.
 First, consider the sample state $\ket{\psi_j}$ in Eq.~(\ref{eq:q_samples}).
-Here, if we assume that there exist no errors, i.e., $\eta_j'=0$, by applying $\text{BV}(\ket{\psi_j})$, we have
+Here, if we assume that there is no noise, i.e., $\eta_j'=0$, then implementing $\text{BV}(\ket{\psi_j})$ yields